We’re open everyday 24/7

 Individuals often can’t conceptualize the ramifications of their behavior when they are under the influence of these drugs.
 Combining them can lead to an increased risk for self-harm or harm to others due to the behaviors individuals may engage in under the influence.

 The potential for harm is not limited to the direct effects of the drugs themselves.
-Combining them on a regular basis may lead to an individual being more apt to commit a crime, become the victim of a crime, or have potentially serious accidents.
+Combining them regularly may lead to an individual being more apt to commit a crime, become the victim of a crime, or have potentially serious accidents.
 It could also lead to the loss of one’s career, important relationships, or freedom due to incarceration.

 While individuals from all age groups are at risk of developing problems associated with the chronic use of the combination of oxycodone and alcohol, older individuals are more likely to experience the physical effects of this combination more quickly than younger individuals.